 Sadly this risotto doesn't freeze too well, and becomes overly thick and stodgy.
 Best to make and serve immediately.

-Whether it's a baked risotto, or the more traditional kind, there are lots to choose from on my risotto page.
+Whether it's a baked risotto, or the more traditional kind such as my pesto chicken risotto, there are lots to choose from here!
 Some recent recipes:

 - 1 tablespoon olive oil

 - 1 garlic clove finely diced or minced, optional

 - ½ cup kale tightly packed, stems removed, finely diced